 Important Safety Information

-AFINITOR is contraindicated in patients with hypersensitivity to everolimus, to other rapamycin derivatives, or to any of the excipients.
+AFINITOR Tablets and AFINITOR DISPERZ™ are contraindicated in patients with hypersensitivity to everolimus, to other rapamycin derivatives, or to any of the excipients.

 Noninfectious Pneumonitis: Noninfectious pneumonitis was reported in up to 19% of patients treated with AFINITOR.
 The incidence of Common Terminology Criteria (CTC) grade 3 and 4 noninfectious pneumonitis was up to 4.0% and up to 0.2%, respectively.
 Fatal outcomes have been observed.
-If symptoms are moderate, patients should be managed with dose interruption until symptoms improve.
+If symptoms are moderate, consider interrupting therapy until symptoms improve.
 The use of corticosteroids may be indicated.
-For grade 4 cases, discontinue AFINITOR.
-Corticosteroids may be indicated until symptoms resolve.
 For grade 3 cases, interrupt AFINITOR until resolution to grade ≤1.
 AFINITOR may be reinitiated at a daily dose approximately 50% lower than the dose previously administered, depending on the individual clinical circumstances.
 If toxicity recurs at grade 3, consider discontinuation of AFINITOR.
+For grade 4 cases, discontinue AFINITOR.
+Corticosteroids may be indicated until symptoms resolve.
 The development of pneumonitis has been reported even at a reduced dose.